 The Final Days

 David Cassidy’s son Beau took on the responsibility of updating the world about his father’s dire condition.
 He wrote, “David Cassidy is very sick,” as the former teen heartthrob waited for a liver transplant.
 At the hospital, doctors medically induced a coma to hopefully keep him alive until a liver became available.

 A donor was the only hope that could save him.

 Director Kevin Smith (Clerks) was sad to see Cassidy go.
 He shared a photo from a 1990 MTV award show in which David and co-star Susan Dey presented an award.

-Smith said, “I grew up in an era before even cable TV when The Partridge Family was already in reruns.
-David Cassidy’s “Keith” was one of my favorite TV characters.
-He was legit funny AND he could sing.
-The man entertained me during my childhood and even years later.”
+Smith expressed how he grew up in an era before cable TV when The Partridge Family was already in reruns.
+And David Cassidy’s “Keith” was one of his favorite TV characters.

 So many celebrity colleagues expressed the sadness of David Cassidy’s loss.